Ilmenau: Since 1815

 Since 1838, Ilmenau had been a spa ressort, based on water cure treatments at hydropathic establishments.
 Ilmenau's hydropathic establishment was serviced by Drs Schwabe, Fitzler, Baumbach, and Preller.

 The later 19th century brought a boost to the town's development: the former 2000 people-small town arose to an industrial centre of glass, porcelain and toy production.
 Furthermore, mining saw a resurgence by gaining fluorite and Braunstein (manganese ore).
-After being connected by railway in 1879, the industrial revolution reached the town.
+After being connected by railway in 1879, the Industrial Revolution reached the town.
 Some factories for porcelain (Graf von Henneberg Porzellan since 1777), glasswares (the Sophienhütte since 1852) and toys developed and grew until the Great Depression.
 It weakened especially private consumption, so that Ilmenau's toy industry collapsed, same as some porcelain producers focused on bibelot.

 The precursor to the current university was founded in 1894 as the Thüringisches Technikum.
 Now, it is the Technische Universität Ilmenau, where the ISWI takes place every two years.

 After the German Revolution of 1918–19, the Thuringian small states, including Saxe-Weimar-Eisenach, were merged into the new federal state of Thuringia in 1920 of which Ilmenau became part.
 It belonged to the Arnstadt district, which was divided in 1952 into the new Ilmenau district (southern part, to Bezirk Suhl) and the Arnstadt district (northern part, to Bezirk Erfurt).
 In 1994, both districts were reunited with the new name "Ilm-Kreis" (by the river Ilm) and Arnstadt as capital.

 The FIL European Luge Championships of 1934 took place in the town.
 In the last few years of World War II, Ilmenau was the site of manufacture of the mock-up production of the single-seat fighter version of the Horten Ho 229 V6 (Version 6) jet aircraft.
 The only surviving example of the Horten jet is the Horten Ho 229 V3.
-In December 2011, the Horten V3 was transferred to the Smithsonian Institution's Paul E. Garber Restoration Facility in Suitland, Maryland, USA.
+In December 2011, the Horten V3 was transferred to the Smithsonian Institution's Paul E. Garber Restoration Facility in Suitland, Maryland, US.